|Stumbling, Bumbling Management!

 contract but to gain our sympathy through their financial troubles.
 Yes, we are partners in this company but it can’t come at the expense of our hard working and dedicated letter

-work professionally, and work through their lunch and breaks because of intimidation or manipulation of the 5:00 window of operation.
-At some point in your life you have to stand up
+not work professionally, and work through their lunch and breaks because of intimidation or manipulation of the 5:00 window of operation.
+At some point in your life you have to

 stand up for what you believe.
 That time is now!
 Why?
 Because before when you spotted a runner, you would think, “what a dummy, he is just screwing himself”.
 But now things are

-that the runner who you laughed off might be the one who makes you absorb another route, or God forbid, have you working 100 miles away at another post office
+so precise that the runner who you laughed off might be the one who makes you absorb another route, or God forbid, have you working 100 miles away at another post office

-downtime.
+have downtime.
 That has caused management to try and capture that time back through the route inspection/evaluation process by eliminating routes, even after they were in your

 |A Union Helps Me Sleep

-had.
+they had.
 They would rather keep someone who got the lowest pay increases than someone who worked their tail off and was a dedicated employee.
 Slugs were safe from losing

+their jobs.
 Money was their bottom line.
 With the economy the way it is a lot of Unions are taking it on the chin.
 A lot of people are looking at us as the cause of some or most of it.
-Demanding too

 |Carriers don't need tips